Skip to content

 P

-Polarity Mass-spectrometer mode — POS (positive) detects positively-charged ions; NEG (negative) detects negatively-charged.
-Must match your acquisition method.
+Polarity Mass-spectrometer mode — POS (positive) detects positively charged ions; NEG (negative) detects negatively charged ions.
+The setting must match the acquisition method.

 ppm (parts per million) Unit for mass tolerance.
 5 ppm at m/z 200 = 0.001 Da.
 Lower ppm = stricter matching.